r-kupin/webserv/README.md

 	...
 }
 ```

- However one super-location/server can't contain multiple sub-locations with the same addresses:
+However, one super-location/server can't contain multiple sub-locations with the same addresses:
  ```nginx
 # NOT OK
 location / {